opale0/Dance-Room-Solver/README.md

 ## How to Use

-1. Download the latest `.zip` release.
+1. Download the `latest.zip` release.
-2. Extract it into your `modules` folder.
+2. Extract it into your `modules` folder. (to open it go into your game and type `/ct folder`)
-3. Enjoy the Dance Room without any stress! 💃🕺
+3. Go to Dance Room follow the ingame tutorial and enjoy the Dance Room without any stress! 💃🕺

 Good luck and have fun! 😎